zenml-io/mlstacks/README.md

-# 🏷 Open SourceMLOps Stack Recipes
+# 🏷 Open Source MLOps Stack Recipes

 A series of Terraform based recipes to provision popular MLOps stacks on the cloud.